MabbottLab/MEGneto/ConfigParams.md

                       <summary>Fltpadding</summary>
                       Where: fcp_1_TaskEpoching in artifact detection, setting up the cfg to call “ft_artifact_muscle”
                       <br>
-                      Meaning: Only used for filtering, not artifact detection.
-Since filters may cause edge effects detected in artifact-detection & mistaken for actual artifacts, we need filter padding.
-This reads additional data on either side before filtering.
+                      Meaning: Filter padding is needed because filters may cause edge effects detected in artifact-detection & mistaken for actual artifacts (only used for filtering, not artifact detection)
                     </details>
                   </li>
                   <!--CLEANING OPTIONS.ARTIFACT.MUSCLE.ARTPADDING-->